 Group of women standing close together and laughing; rare disease communities concept

-Engaging With Rare Disease Communities Provides Useful Qualitative Data
+Engaging Rare Disease Communities for Qualitative Data

 Patients’ experiences during diagnosis, treatment and administrative tasks (such as navigating payer rules) all impact their adherence to medication protocols.